01 of 12

 Pinecones are the ultimate fall and winter decoration.
 They have a unique shape, they're easy to source, and they look good with absolutely everything.
 So why not tie a bunch together to make a wreath?
 It makes for a stunning and festive focal point in any room in the house and has a definite country Christmas feel.
 But that's not the only natural Christmas decoration you can make with pinecones.
 They can be used to embellish other displays, or they can simply be tossed together in a bowl and displayed on a table.Continue to 6 of 12 below.

 06 of 12

-If you're into natural Christmas decorations and rustic holiday decor nothing beats a bark candle - particularly when paired with pinecones and twinkle lights.
+If you enjoy natural Christmas decorations and rustic holiday decor, nothing beats a bark candle—particularly when paired with pinecones and twinkle lights.
 The rustic white bark of birch trees is particularly popular and looks good when placed just about anywhere.
 Purchase them pre-made or try a DIY version using the bark from fallen branches (never take the bark off living trees).
 You can also carve out a spot in a small log to place a tea light for a similar effect.Continue to 7 of 12 below.

 07 of 12

-If you don't have the space for a full-size tree (or even if you do!) a small container full of lush branches can be a great alternative.
+If you don't have the space for a full-size tree a small container full of lush branches can be a great alternative.
 Not only does it look good, but you get that natural Christmasy scent as well.
-If you choose to hang ornaments on the branches try not to overdo it, as a display of this size will quickly become weighed down (both physically and visually).
+If you choose to hang ornaments on the branches try not to overdo it, as a display of this size will quickly become weighed down—both physically and visually.
 Choose a few favorites and use them sparingly.Continue to 8 of 12 below.

 08 of 12